 In recognition of these constructive contributions to the advancement of medical science and public health, the American Public Health Association presents a group award for 1949 to the Life Insurance Medical Research Fund for outstanding public service.

 For outstanding achievement in the control of infectious diseases and the education of health personnel throughout the world.

-In recognition of its unique and highly successful approach to that age-old public health and social problem: alcoholism.
+The American Public Health Association presents a Lasker Award for 1951 to Alcoholics Anonymous in recognition of its unique and highly successful approach to that age-old public health and social problem, alcoholism.